 THEN & NOW

-- From one core processing system to five industry-leading platforms that are surrounded by approximately 300 complementary products and services.
+- From one core processing system to five industry-leading platforms that are surrounded by more than 300 complementary products and services.

-- From rented space in an engine repair shop to a 134-acre corporate headquarters and more than 40 offices nationwide.
+- From rented space in an engine repair shop to a 134-acre corporate headquarters and 38 locations nationwide.

 - From one acquisition to more than 50.